qftc/qftc.org/content/en/posts/at-large-race.md

 * Co-sponsored a city council ordinance to create a Department of Social Justice and Equity ("2020-165 – Amending Municipal Code - Adding to Chapter 25 - Departments – Article XI – Department of Social Justice and Equity") in 2020 along with 2 other council members
 * Co-sponsored a city council resolution “2020-147 - Recognizing October as Filipino American History Month” in 2020 along with 5 other councilmembers

-##### Health and disability:

-* Sponsored a city council ordinance “2016 – 107 – Amending Chapter 288 Smoking & Tobacco – Raising the age from 18 to 21 for the sale of tobacco products/cigarettes” in 2016
-* Recognizes public awareness campaigns such as Autism Awareness Month and Breast Cancer Awareness Month on record in city council meetings

 ##### Environmentalism:

 * Co-sponsored a city council resolution “2021-074 – City Council Opposition to Pine Island Boardwalk” in 2021 along with 6 other councilmembers